WhiteHouse/api-standards/README.md

     * offset=50 means, ‘begin with record number fifty’
     * limit=25 means, ‘return 25 records’

-Information about record limits should also be included in the Example resonse.
+Information about record limits should also be included in the Example response.
 Example:

     {
         "metadata": {